-A metal conservator analyses the underlying factors for deterioration and identifies specific agents and chemical reactions.
-Our team of metal specialists craft and apply mitigating treatments that are guided by metalwork techniques and rigorous conservation processes.
+Our metal conservators analyses the underlying factors for deterioration.
+Mitigating treatments are guided by metalwork techniques and a rigorous conservation processes.